-Here’s a good question: At what age should a person marry?
-Well, obviously, since each situation is unique, it’s impossible to come up with a “one size fits all” age.
-But what I want to do with this post is present a Bible case that people getting married as teenagers can be a good thing.
+I’m officiating a wedding this afternoon.
+The bride and groom are both in their mid-twenties, which seems to be pretty much the average age for first-time marriages these days.
+But here’s a good question: At what age should a person marry?
+Well, obviously, since each situation is unique, it’s impossible to come up with a one-size-fits-all age.
+With that understood, though, what I’m going to do with this post is present a Bible case that people getting married as teenagers can be a good thing.

 Let me start by quoting Proverbs 5:18-19, which says:

 Let your fountain be blessed, and rejoice with the wife of your youth.
 As a loving deer and a graceful doe, let her breasts satisfy you at all times; and always be enraptured with her love.
 (N.K.J.V.)

 Notice that the man’s wife is specifically described as the wife of his “youth.”
 We find this same idea in Proverbs 2:17, which describes the immoral adulteress in this way: